Canada police apologize after sex talk broadcast from helicopter

 (Editor's note: Be advised that content in paragraph 6 may offend some readers)

-WINNIPEG, Manitoba Police in the Canadian city of Winnipeg apologized on Tuesday after a lewd conversation about sex was broadcast from the loudspeakers of a police helicopter to a neighborhood below.
+WINNIPEG, Manitoba, June 23 Police in the Canadian city of Winnipeg apologized on Tuesday after a lewd conversation about sex was broadcast from the loudspeakers of a police helicopter to a neighborhood below.

 Officers on a routine helicopter patrol on Monday night inadvertently activated the aircraft's public address system while they were having a private conversation, the Winnipeg Police Service said in a statement.